The Magic Of Thinking Big Summary -12 Lessons Learned

 In other words, believe you can move a mountain and you can.
 Unfortunately, most people don’t believe they can so as a result, they NEVER do.

 When you believe “I-can-do-it”, the “how-to-do-it” develops in your mind.

 On the flip side, disbelief is negative power.
 When the mind disbelieves or doubts, it attracts reasons to support the disbelief.
-If you think doubt then many times you’ll fail.
+If you think doubt or focus on negative words then many times you’ll fail.
 But if you think victory then you’re on the road to succeeding.

 A person is a product of their own thoughts.
 Schwartz recommends that we believe BIG.
 Hence the title of the book.